Albert-Gao/blog/source/_posts/how-to-create-kotlin-native-ios-project.md

 ### 1.2 Blueprint

 Basically, you still have a 100% Xcode Obj-C project.
 The only differences happen in the building phase.
-Kotlin native will generate the code via `gradle`, and you gonna swap the `Obj-C` counterparts with it.
+Kotlin native will generate the code via `gradle`, and you will swap the `Obj-C` counterparts with it.
 That's all.

 ### 1.3 Step by step